nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `mark 2` marks the 2nd applicant listed in RecruitIn as "Done".
 * `find John` followed by `mark 1` marks the 1st applicant in the results of the `find` command.
+* `list` followed by `mark 2 4 6` marks the 2nd, 4th and 6th applicant listed in RecruitIn as "Done".

 ### Unmarking an applicant : `unmark`

-Unmarks a specific applicant by index from the list in RecruitIn to "Not Done" (have not been attended to).
+Unmarks the specified applicant by index from the list in RecruitIn to "Not Done" (have not been attended to).

-Format: `unmark INDEX`
+Format: `unmark INDEX…​`

-* Unmarks an applicant at the specified `INDEX` to "Not Done".
+* Unmarks the specified applicant at the specified `INDEX` to "Not Done".
 * The `INDEX` refers to the index number shown in the displayed applicants list.
+* At least one `INDEX` must be given. (i.e. `unmark ` is not a valid command)
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `INDEX` uses **1-based indexing**.
 * `INDEX` should not exceed the total number of applicants in the displayed applicants list.